What is Spore Formation?

 The term sporulation is often used to mean the production of spores by bacteria when conditions are harsh.
 Such spores can remain dormant until conditions are favorable.

 An example of bacteria that sporulates up to about 9 endospores is Metabacterium polyspora.
 In this bacteria, the cell produces spores at the poles.
 The spores divide to produce more spores, elongate and develop into mature endospores.

 Illustration of sporulation in a bacteria

-In algae, the parent organism, produces between 4-8 spores, which are tiny circular bodies by cell division.
+In algae, the parent organism produces between 4-8 spores, which are tiny circular bodies by cell division.
 Each spore has a thick outer coating that protects the inner cell.
-Each spore is motile (have the ability to move), and when released from the parent organism, will develop into a new organism identical to the parent under the right conditions.
+Each spore is motile (can move), and when released from the parent organism, will develop into a new organism identical to the parent under the right conditions.